time-rs/time/README.md

 ## Notes

-This library is no longer actively maintained, but bugfixes will be added ([details](https://github.com/rust-lang-deprecated/time/issues/136)).
+Version 0.1 of this library is no longer actively maintained.

-In case you're looking for something a little fresher and more actively maintained have a look at the [`chrono`](https://github.com/lifthrasiir/rust-chrono) crate.
+A 0.2 version will be released in the future, which will contain a number of breaking changes.

+If you need additional functionality that this crate does not provide, check out the [`chrono`](https://github.com/chronotope/chrono) crate.

 ## Usage